surifirstpin/biplus_documentation/docs/ModelNew.md

 <li>Once all the entries are made click on <strong>Save project</strong> to save the project created.</li>
 </ol>
 <h2 id="model-and-customization">Model and Customization:</h2>
-<p>After saving a project, Bi+ will display the views and relevant information of the project as a Model which can be customized as per the business requirement.
+<p>After saving a project, BiPlus will display the views and relevant information of the project as a Model which can be customized as per the business requirement.
 Model Customization can be done among views in the following ways.</p>
 <ol>
 <li>A new mapping or relation can be defined among views based on a specific condition.</li>
 <li>Edit the join criteria between views.</li>